 17. Not choosing the right platform to market your business

-For companies big and small, marketing on the web can be a daunting task.
-There are so many platforms, each with its own strengths and weaknesses, that choosing which one to use can be a serious challenge.
+For big and small companies, marketing on the web can be daunting.
+There are so many platforms, each with its strengths and weaknesses, that choosing which one to use can be a serious challenge.

-Nowadays, there are no simple choices.
-There are now many choices, and they are all complicated.
+Nowadays, there are many choices, and they are all complicated.
 The more choices you have, the more difficult it is to make the right choice.
 And once you make it, you have to stick with it.
-You can’t just change platforms every few months, because your customers won’t stick with you.
+You can’t just change platforms every few months because your customers won’t stick with you.

 18. Expecting overnight results

 Remember, your website has to make money for you.
 If you’re selling products, you have to make money for your suppliers, too.
-If you’re selling services, it has to make money for you, and for your clients.
+If you’re selling services, it has to make money for you and your clients.
 And all this comes with proper consistency and planning.

 19. Poor budgeting of the marketing plans

-The biggest digital marketing mistake companies make is spending too much or too little on digital marketing.
+Companies’ biggest digital marketing mistake is spending too much or too little on digital marketing.

 20. Not providing value to your customers

-The first rule of marketing is: create value.
-The mistake that many internet marketers make is to think only about what they can get their customers to do.
+The first rule of marketing is to create value.
+Many digital marketers mistake thinking only about what they can get their customers to do.
 ‘Get this, get that, click this, buy that.’
 But customers aren’t thinking about doing those things.
 They are thinking about buying something they need.
-And if they think what you are selling isn’t worth buying, they are not buying.
+And if they think what you sell isn’t worth buying, they are not buying.

 21. Unnecessarily spamming your customers

 Most marketers today understand the value of email.
 It’s cheap, it’s fast, and it can reach a lot of people.
-But there’s a problem.
-Email marketers often end up spamming their own customers.
+But email marketers often end up spamming their customers.

 Why?
 One reason is that many marketers treat email like any other channel.
-They list all their contacts as consumers and send them the same message over and over.
+They list all their contacts as consumers and send them the same message repeatedly.
 But that isn’t how email works.

-To be honest, nobody likes spam emails.
-People know that email marketers are after money, and they know that their email inbox is just another field for direct marketing.
-Thus, make sure you are not spamming your customers with your emails because it can sometimes spoil your relationship with your clients.
+Nobody likes spam emails.
+People know that email marketers are after money, and that their email inbox is just another field for direct marketing.
+Thus, ensure you are not spamming your customers with your emails because it can sometimes spoil your relationship with them.